 -

 Prevention Rooted in Places and People

 This session will explore the vital role of a trusted adult in all places and spaces.
-With the new Youth Strategy setting out plans to connect 500,000 more young people with a trusted adult, a panel of experts will discuss the different places and settings that such practitioners can be found and the impact they have on improving life outcomes.
+A panel of experts will explore the role of support both at home and in the community, and the impact locally, regionally and nationally.

-Panel discussion led by Gary Connors, assistant director, London VRU with contributions from:
+Panel discussion facilitated by Derren Hayes, CYP Now with contributions from:

+-